luebby/CAUSE-Webinar/README.md

 - Workshop Slides that maybe used in class: `Workshop_Causality.Rmd`

-- Source code of a learnr tutorial: `KausaleInferenz.Rmd` (currently in German)
+- Source code of a learnr tutorial: `KausaleInferenz.Rmd` (currently in German), based on [Causal Inference in Introductory Statistics Courses](https://github.com/kfcaby/causalLab).

 ---